ammoready/gun_broker/README.md

 ### GunBroker::Category

 Returns GunBroker category responses.
-To get an array of all categories, call `Category#all()`.
+To get an array of all categories, call `Category.all`.

 ```ruby
 GunBroker::Category.all